bmclku/bmclku.github.io/content/_index.md

       #     - Our paper "Improved modeling of human vision by incorporating robustness to blur in convolutional neural networks" has been published in <i>Nature Communications</i>!
       #     - Hojin Jang has been appointed to the position of Assistant Professor in the Department of Brain and Cognitive Engineering at Korea University and the Human-Machine Vision Lab's website has launched.
       text: |
-      [March, 2024] Our paper "Improved modeling of human vision by incorporating robustness to blur in convolutional neural networks" has been published in <i>Nature Communications</i>!
+      <b>Mar, 2024.</b> Our paper "Improved modeling of human vision by incorporating robustness to blur in convolutional neural networks" has been published in <i>Nature Communications</i>!
-      [March, 2024] Hojin Jang has been appointed to the position of Assistant Professor in the Department of Brain and Cognitive Engineering at Korea University and the Human-Machine Vision Lab's website has launched.
+      <b>Mar, 2024.</b> Hojin Jang has been appointed to the position of Assistant Professor in the Department of Brain and Cognitive Engineering at Korea University and the Human-Machine Vision Lab's website has launched.
     design:
       columns: '1'
       background: